Smart Growth

 This table compares Smart Growth with sprawl land use patterns.

-Because their impacts tend to be synergistic (total impacts are greater than the sum of their individual impacts) Smart Growth does not involve just one single change, it requires a number of integrated changes.
-For example, more compact development, improved walkability or increased transit service quality by themselves cannot be considered Smart Growth; rather, a Smart Growth program might involve more compact development, improved walkability and increased transit service quality.
+Because their impacts tend to be synergistic (total impacts are greater than the sum of their individual impacts) Smart Growth usually requires a number of integrated changes.
+For example, more compact development, improved walkability or increased transit service quality by themselves cannot be considered Smart Growth; true Smart Growth requires that all of these policies be implemented together to take advantage of their synergies.

 Smart Growth emphasizes Accessibility, meaning that the activities people use frequently are located close together.
 For this reason, the basic unit of planning is the local community, neighborhood or “village,” that is, a mixed-use, Walkable area, one-half to one mile in diameter, with commonly-used public services (shops, schools, parks, etc.) Clustered into a central commercial area.
 This is in contrast to conventional planning, which tends to emphasize mobility as a solution to transport problems, and so tends to plan communities at a larger scale which relies primarily on motor vehicle travel, with little consideration to pedestrian access.